-Brands have a new-found appreciation for content outside of media placement, and realise that there are two big reasons why building a quality content strategy is important.
+Businesses have a new-found appreciation for content and realise that there are two big reasons why building a quality content strategy is important.

 If your paid media activity is feeding the funnel, your content is what sets you apart from competitors in the middle phase of the funnel, setting your brand up as a subject matter expert.